Dead cat bounce: History

 The earliest citation of the phrase in the news media dates to December 1985 when the Singaporean and Malaysian stock markets bounced back after a hard fall during the recession of that year.
 Journalists Chris Sherwell and Wong Sulong of the London-based Financial Times were quoted as saying the market rise was "what we call a dead cat bounce".
-Both the Singaporean and Malaysian economies continued to fall after the quote, although both economies recovered in the following years.
+Both the Singaporean and Malaysian financial markets continued to fall.

 The phrase was used again the following year about falling oil prices.
 In the San Jose Mercury News, Raymond F. DeVoe Jr. proposed that "Beware the Dead Cat Bounce" be printed on bumper stickers and followed up with a graphic explanation.
 This quote was referenced throughout the 1990s and became widely used in the 2000s.

 "This applies to stocks or commodities that have gone into free-fall descent and then rallied briefly.
 If you threw a dead cat off a 50-story building, it might bounce when it hit the sidewalk.
 But don't confuse that bounce with renewed life.
 It is still a dead cat.
 The spot oil price has recovered from under $10 a barrel to over $13 -- but that also should not be confused with renewed life."